 Instead of walking around Brisbane, rent a Lime Scooter and zip around the city.

 Lime Scooter is an electric scooter sharing program in Brisbane.
-It is great for commuting short distances, a fun way to see the city and also an excellent mode of transportation while being kind to the planet.
+It is great for commuting short distances, a fun way to see the city, and an excellent transportation mode while being kind to the planet.

 It costs $1AUD to unlock a scooter and 30 cents per minute.

 Download the Lime app, locate a scooter and start scooting around the city.
-And make sure you wear a helmet.
+And make sure you wear a helmet (which is provided).

 There are so many different types of markets in Brisbane.
-Visit the farmer’s markets to get the freshest produces or other markets for clothing and other knick-knacks.
+Visit the farmer’s markets to get the freshest produce or other markets for clothing and knick-knacks.

 Check out some of these markets around Brisbane:

-- Jan Powers Farmers Market at Powerhouse – every Sunday morning, locals and tourists head over to one of the best markets in New Farm.
-Look for fresh produce, organic products, baked goods and many coffee stands.
+- Jan Powers Farmers Market at Powerhouse (6am-12pm on Saturday) – locals and tourists head over to one of New Farm’s best markets for fresh produce, organic products, baked goods and many coffee stands.

-- Brisbane City Markets – every Wednesday, vendors set up their stalls at Reddacliff Place at the end of Queen Street Mall and sell the tastiest treats!
+- Brisbane City Market (8am-6pm on Wednesday) – vendors set up their stalls at Reddacliff Place at the end of Queen Street Mall and sell the tastiest treats!

-- South Bank Young Designers Market – if you like one-of-a-kind design and want to support up-and-coming designers, visit South Bank Young Designers Market on the first Sunday of every month between 10-4 pm on Stanley Street Plaza in South Bank
+- South Bank Young Designers Market (10am-4pm on first Sunday of each month) – if you like one-of-a-kind design and want to support up-and-coming designers, visit South Bank Young Designers Market on Stanley Street Plaza in South Bank.

-- Brisbane Night Market – bring an empty stomach to one of the best night markets in Brisbane.
-Opens every Friday from 4-10 pm.
+- Brisbane Night Market (4pm-10pm on Friday) – bring an empty stomach to one of the best night markets in Brisbane.

-- Boundary Street Markets – if you are not heading over to Brisbane Night Market, visit the smaller Boundary Street Market in the West End.
+- Boundary Street Markets (4pm-10pm on Friday and Saturday) – if you are not going to Brisbane Night Market, visit the smaller Boundary Street Market in the West End.
 Sample the best ethnic food while sitting at one of the big patio tables.
-The market opens every Friday and Saturday from 4-10 pm.

 Moreton Bay Bug is a species of slipper lobster.
 The shellfish can be found in the waters of Australia’s northeast coast, in Moreton Bay.
 And the delicate seafood can be found in restaurants in Queensland.